Bridgewater (SA)

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 57 trips per day across all routes, equating to approximately 28 weekly trips per stop.
+According to the 2021 Census, 17.4% of residents work from home, which may reflect COVID-19 conditions.
+Service frequency averages 57 trips per day across all routes, translating to approximately 28 weekly trips per individual stop.

 Frequently Asked Questions - Transport